bhauman/lein-figwheel/sidecar/README.md

 #<SystemMap>
 ```

-The main idea here is that the figwheel server is the single dependent
+The main idea here is that the `:figwheel-server` is the single dependent
 for other components that want to send messages to the client.

 ## Starting the REPL